 Information provision to data subjects by SMEs about their rights – a lack of awareness of these rights, an absence of procedures to respond to a data subject request, the provision of missing and incomplete information, and lack of accessible information; (Article 12-22)

-The legal basis of consent for processing data such as when it is necessary to obtain consent, what circumstances can it be legitimately applied to, when it expires, and assistance in drafting consent forms.
-Beyond consent, there was also concern expressed about a lack of awareness as to legal grounds other than consent, such as legitimate interest.
-It was noted that the continued processing of data after the expiration of the initial legal basis should take account of whether an alternative legal basis now applied; (Articles 6 and 9)
+The use of a legal basis, in particular the use of consent for processing personal data: such as when it is necessary to obtain consent, what circumstances can it be legitimately applied to, when it expires, and assistance in drafting consent forms.
+Beyond consent, there was also concern expressed about a lack of awareness as to legal grounds other than consent, such as the use of a legitimate interest ground.
+It was noted that the continued processing of data after the expiration of the initial legal basis should take account of whether an alternative legal basis now applied; (Articles 6 and 9) and

 When a record/register of processing activities is needed within an SME as well as what information to keep, for how long to keep it and whether the exceptions under Article 30(5) for SMEs apply.
 (Article 30)

-Category 2
+Category 2 (topics that three or four DPAs identified)

 Data transfer (or “entrusting” data) to third parties which may take place when outsourcing or upon request (including specific mention of transferring data to insurance companies, as well as the international transfer of data outside the EU).
 In this context, the issue appeared to be less the identification of controller and processor and more the need for an appropriate legal basis to transfer and contractual safeguards;

-Determining who is the data controller and the data processor (and intermediate sub-processors) and establishing the distribution of obligations between them (including how to draft necessary contracts).
-(Articles 24-29)
+Determining who is the data controller and the data processor (and intermediate sub-processors) and establishing the distribution of obligations between them (including how to draft necessary contracts); (Articles 24-29)

 How SMEs do the requisite risk or proportionality assessments under various provisions, e.g.,